ome/ome-contributing/OMEROiviewer.rst

 #. |C| the "fit to size" and "1:1" resizing buttons on the top left of central pane.

 #.
-Open a large image and |C| the birds eye view functionality.
+Test the birds eye view functionality and panning and zooming on

+    - Big, tiled image
+    - Large image (tiled in iviewer, but not in OMERO)
+    - Small image (not tiled in iviewer)

 #.
 Using Shift-drag, rotate the image (using selection tool) or draw “freehand” (polygon, polyline, rectangle and ellipse).